 The County has identified a number of potential risks to its future financial performance.
-Such risks include, but are not limited to, a decline in County sales tax revenues, a decline in the real estate market, the inability to achieve various gap closing measures, the County's exposure to potentially adverse legal judgments including those related to property assessments, the continued commitment to institutionalization of financial and managerial reforms and the stability of NHCC.
-See "2019 Budget and 2019-2022 Multi-Year Financial Plan" herein.
+Such risks include, but are not limited to, a decline in County sales tax revenues, a decline in the real estate market, the inability to achieve various gap closing measures, the County's exposure to potentially adverse legal judgments including those related to property assessments, the continued commitment to institutionalization of financial and managerial reforms, the stability of NHCC, and the impact of the COVID-19 pandemic.
+See "2020 Budget and 2020-2023 Multi-Year Financial Plan" herein.
+See "RISK FACTORS" in this Official Statement.
 See "LITIGATION - Property Tax Litigation - Assessments" herein for a discussion of the County's ability to finance the payment of property tax refunds through borrowing.

 Raising the age for criminal responsibility to 18 years of age was included as part of the State's fiscal year 2017-2018 budget legislation.
 The County does not anticipate that it will incur any additional costs relating to juvenile offenders, including Family Court and social services.
-The State is required to reimburse the County for such costs only if the County's tax levy is consistent with the limitations in the Tax Levy Limitation Law, or if the County receives a financial hardship waiver upon application to the State budget director.

 There are a number of contingencies the County could exercise in the event that risks emerge which threaten the County's financial performance.
-For example, the County may continue using surplus current-year resources, if any, to defray expenses in the out-years of the 2019-2022 Multi-Year Financial Plan.
+For example, the County may continue using surplus current-year resources, if any, to defray expenses in the out-years of the 2020-2023 Multi-Year Financial Plan.